Skip to main content

 When Should You Prioritise Savings?

-Now that you know the importance of saving money, you must also know that there is always a best time to secure it.
+Now that you know the importance of saving money, you must also know that there is always the right time to save.
 You should prioritise building savings when:

 • You are aiming to save three to six months’ worth of living expenses for establishing an emergency fund.
-It can help you cover an unforeseen event such as a medical event or loss of job.
+It can help you cover an unforeseen event, such as a medical emergency or job loss.

-• You are planning for short-term goals like: purchasing a car or an international vacation within a few years.
+• You are planning for short-term goals, such as purchasing a car or taking an international vacation, within a few years.
 Savings can help you accumulate funds in a secure and accessible manner for necessary expenditures.

 When Should You Start Investing?